webdigga/slot-picks/src/landingPages/pregnancy.md

 formImage: /_includes/static/img/pregnancy-form.webp
 imageAlt: Pregnant woman
 ---
 At Anttz Chiropractic, we understand the unique challenges that come with pregnancy.
 Our Pregnancy and Chiropractic Care report is designed to guide you through safe and effective ways to manage discomfort and support your body during this special time.
-Complete the form below to access your free copy and discover how chiropractic care can enhance your pregnancy journey.
+Complete the form below to access your free copy and discover how Chiropractic care can enhance your pregnancy journey.